-In September of 2002, Google launched their news service, Google News.
+In September of 2002, Google launched its news service, Google News.
 The news service ran as an automated system where the stories displayed were chosen algorithmically.
 In September of 2003, Google filed the patent, Systems and methods for improving the ranking of news articles.
 The patent describes how the automated news service might work, and how different news sources might be ranked when they publish a news story that might be substantially similar to other stories from other sources.

 It took almost 6 years until the Google patent was granted, and I wrote about it the day after it was granted (breaking news, there) in the post Google News Rankings and Quality Scores for News Sources.

 In my post, I wrote a about how Google might create a source score for news sources that published news articles.
 These included such things as: